INVESTOR TERMS AND CONDITIONS

 5. LEAD INVESTOR(S) (the following clauses apply only to Lead Investor(s))

 1. The process for Lead Investors.
 Except as set out above or in the relevant Posting, the investment process for a Lead Investor(s) investing in a Company is the same as the investment process for any other Investor.

 2. Obtaining Lead Investor status.
 An Investor is only able to obtain Lead Investor status with the prior approval of CC given in its discretion.

 3. Further investments by a supporting Lead Investor: A Lead Investor may agree to invest further amounts over and above its initial commitment at any time during the Period.

 6. CUSTODIAN AND NOMINEE

 Shares in a Company in which you invest shall be registered in the name of the Nominee and held for your benefit.
-The services to be provided by the Custodian, shall be governed by the Custodian’s T&CS.
+The services to be provided by the Custodian, shall be governed by the Custodian’s T&Cs.
 The full terms and conditions of the Custodian and Nominee Service are under the Custodian’s T&C at https://www.reyker.com/termsandconditions.
 You acknowledge and agree that you accept the Custodian’s T&Cs and to become a retail client of the Custodian under the COBS rules in the FCA rules.
-The Custodian is not responsible for money held with the Escrow Agent and does not hold your money on your behalf.

 You acknowledge and agree that the Nominee holds the shares as nominee in accordance with the FCA rules.
 You understand that the Nominee will be the legal owner of the shares and you will be the beneficial owner of the shares.